We’ve always been told to drink plenty of water, and we are familiar with the importance of hydration. But do you ever feel like a thirsty camel gu...

 If you’re constantly thirsty, the first step should be to go to a doctor to check if your thirst is a result of diabetes.

-The most common symptoms of diabetes are often referred to as The Three P's of diabetes.
-There are several ways to diagnose diabetes.
-One of those are:
+The most common symptoms of diabetes are often referred to as:

 Three P's of diabetes